Nexis-Network/homepage/content/docs/guides/read-replica-guide.md

 Deleting a read replica is a permanent action, but you can quickly create a new read replica if you need one.
 To delete a read replica:

-1. In the Exzo Network Console, select **Branches**.
+1. In the Nexis Network Console, select **Branches**.
 1. Select a branch.
 1. Under **Computes**, find the read-only compute endpoint you want to delete.
 Read replicas have a `R/O` type.
 1. Click the compute endpoint kebab menu, and select **Delete**.
 1. On the confirmation dialog, click **Delete**.

-## Manage read replicas using the Exzo Network API
+## Manage read replicas using the Nexis Network API

-In Exzo Network, a read replica is implemented as a read-only compute endpoint.
-The following examples demonstrate creating and deleting read-only compute endpoints using the Exzo Network API.
-The Exzo Network API also supports get, list, edit, start, and suspend API methods.
-For information about those methods, refer to the [Exzo Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+In Nexis Network, a read replica is implemented as a read-only compute endpoint.
+The following examples demonstrate creating and deleting read-only compute endpoints using the Nexis Network API.
+The Nexis Network API also supports get, list, edit, start, and suspend API methods.
+For information about those methods, refer to the [Nexis Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

 <Admonition type="note">
 The API examples that follow only show some of the user-configurable request body attributes that are available to you.
-To view all attributes, refer to the method's request body schema in the [Exzo Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+To view all attributes, refer to the method's request body schema in the [Nexis Network API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
 </Admonition>

 ### Prerequisites

-A Exzo Network API request requires an API key.
+A Nexis Network API request requires an API key.
 For information about obtaining an API key, see [Create an API key](/docs/manage/api-keys#create-an-api-key).
 In the cURL examples below, `$NEON_API_KEY` is specified in place of an actual API key.
-You must replace this value with an actual API key when making a Exzo Network API request.
+You must replace this value with an actual API key when making a Nexis Network API request.

 ### Create a read replica with the API

-The following Exzo Network API method creates a read-only compute endpoint.
+The following Nexis Network API method creates a read-only compute endpoint.

 ```text
 POST /projects/{project_id}/endpoints